Best Group Policy Settings for Effective Administration

 1. Password Policies

-• Enforce Password History: Prevent users from reusing old passwords.Path: Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Password Policy.
+- Enforce Password History: This feature stops users from recycling old passwords, making them come up with fresh ones instead.
+You can find this option under Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Password Policy.

 2. User Rights Management